 I feel it’s one of my best.

-I also like my Alfred Hitchcock ones because they show a relief and the classic profile and the use of shading.
+I also like my Alfred Hitchcock pumpkins because they show a relief, and the classic profile also the use of shading.

 With my next Alfred Hitchcock pumpkin the use of shading is used in a different way.